Ottawa Permits & Building Codes | 20 views |

 Answer from Construction Brain

-Yes, a qualified contractor can help you legalize your basement apartment in Ottawa, but they'll need specific experience with secondary dwelling unit (SDU) requirements and the City of Ottawa's approval process.
+Yes, a qualified contractor can help you navigate the process of legalizing your basement apartment in Ottawa, but they'll need specific expertise in secondary dwelling unit regulations and City of Ottawa requirements.

-Here's what you need to know about getting professional help for basement apartment legalization in Ottawa:
+Here's what you need to know about working with contractors for basement apartment legalization in Ottawa:

 Getting Started